DIRACGrid/DIRAC/docs/source/UserGuide/CommandReference/Others/dirac-proxy-init.rst

-  -r  --rfc                    : Create an RFC proxy, true by default, deprecated flag -L  --legacy                 : Create a legacy non-RFC proxy -U  --upload                 : Upload a long lived proxy to the ProxyManager -P  --uploadPilot            : Upload a long lived pilot proxy to the ProxyManager -M  --VOMS                   : Add voms extension
+  -r  --rfc                    : Create an RFC proxy, true by default, deprecated flag -L  --legacy                 : Create a legacy non-RFC proxy -U  --upload                 : Upload a long lived proxy to the ProxyManager -M  --VOMS                   : Add voms extension

 Example::